Journeys of Hope

 CRS will provide you an estimate for your trip expenses when the trip is scheduled.
 Three months out from the trip a confirmed cost for your in country expenses (including meals, hotels, and transportation) will be shared with you.
 This amount will be exclusive of your international airfare since that amount can vary depending on time and location.
 CRS will send you the invoice for that pre-determined cost within 30 days of your return to the United States.

 Due to limited availability, CRS Journey of Hope trips are by invitation only.
-If you are interested in learning more, please contact [email protected].
+For more information on specific dates and locations, please contact your CRS representative.